SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 In order that the graph be displayed correctly, the final start and end times must be in the current UNIX epoch (i.e., Jan 01, 1970, UTC or later).

-For the permalink, the following fields are may be specified in the JSON object:
+For the permalink, the following fields may be specified in the JSON object:

 * autoupdate (optional) - Determines whether or nor the "Automatically apply settings" checkbox is checked.
 Defaults to TRUE.
 * axes (optional) - A list of axis objects (see below for the schema of these objects) that specify the settings of the axes.
 If not specified, a reasonable default is chosen at runtime; all axes are on the left side of the graph, the axis names are just y1, y2, etc., streams are assigned to axes based on their units, and the scales of the axes are chosen based on the ranges of the streams assigned.